dr-guangtou/daily_astroph/astroph-1801.md

 #### [Discovery of two neighboring satellites in the Carina constellation with MagLiteS](https: //arxiv.org/abs/1801.07279)
+    * Carina II is located at ∼ 36 kpc from the Sun, with MV ∼ −4.5 and rh ∼ 90 pc, and it is further confirmed by the discovery of 3 RR Lyrae at the right distance.
+    * Together with several other systems detected by the Dark Energy Camera, Carina II and III form a strongly anisotropic cloud of satellites in the vicinity of the Magellanic Clouds.

 #### [ALMA observations of lensed Herschel sources : Testing the dark-matter halo paradigm](https: //arxiv.org/abs/1801.07282)